mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 How can we return to conditioned elements?
 Because I told you before, conditioned elements are characterized by unifying two beings perfectly.
 That means one object is used perfectly, fitting into its object.
 This is conditioned element.
 So, let’s return to this.
 When your body and breath are used perfectly, fitting into zazen – at that time, something happens.
 That is zazen as an event.

 The mind immediately catches it.
 That’s, “I got it.” *[He laughs.]* You catch it.
 The moment when you “catch” it, there is attachment.
 That’s why regulation of the mind is important.
-That is, Dogen Zenji says, “Throw away good or bad, right or wrong.
+That is, Dōgen Zenji says, “Throw away good or bad, right or wrong.
 Have no design of becoming a [buddha](glossary#buddha).”
 Through and through, we have to practice having no [design] of becoming buddha, no reward there.
 Just return to conditioned element, using your body, perfectly fitting into the object, zazen.
 At that time, your body becomes one very naturally with zazen.
 So your body is made as zazen.
 It *is* zazen.
 That’s all.

 And then when we see just the zazen, it is *zazen*.
 It is *just* zazen.
 Well, where is your body?
 Your body is hidden behind the zazen.
 That body doesn’t bother zazen.
 Just zazen.
 Just like a doll and also a dish.